chipmuenk/pyfda/INSTALLATION.md

 If there is a working Python interpreter on your computer, installing pyfda with `pip` (or `pip3`) from the Python Package Inventory [PyPI](https://pypi.org) is most straightforward, required libraries are installed automatically if missing: Just run

     > pip install pyfda

+Ideally, install pyfda in a separate environment

+    > python -m venv <PATH TO ENVIRONMENT>

+and activate the environment (OS dependendent, see xxx)

 A **specific version** instead of the latest stable version can be selected with e.g.